 Included in the What to Pack section is art-school specific supplies and items for living in the residence halls.

-Submit an official final transcript from all institutions you attended prior to enrolling.
+You must submit an official final transcript from all institutions you attended prior to enrolling.
 If graduating, the transcript must show the date of graduation.
 This document should be sent to the Office of Admissions as soon as possible after you graduate or upon completion of your school year.
 If your transcript has not been received by August 1 you will have a hold placed on your record and you will not be able to enroll.

 University of North Carolina School of the Arts